ionic-team/ionic-docs/src/docs-content/intro.md

 Ionic Framework is completely free and open source, released under the permissive MIT license, which means you can use Ionic in personal or commercial projects for free.
 For example, MIT is the same license used by such popular projects as jQuery and Ruby on Rails.

-This website and documentation content (found in the ionic-site repo) is licensed under the Apache 2 license.
+This website and documentation content (found in the ionic-site repository) is licensed under the Apache 2 license.

 ```js
 import { ActionSheetController } from 'ionic-angular'